-Part of Burns’s philosophy is the importance of building relationships through trust and open communication.
-If someone wants to find the right mentor, they must be clear and honest about their goals, what they hope to gain, and what they bring to the relationship.
-A mentee is not going to succeed with just anyone, which is why the process of matching mentor and mentee based on their skills, areas of expertise, experience, career goals, and expectations is so important.
+Burns' worldview emphasizes the need to build connections based on trust and open communication.
+If someone wants to discover the perfect mentor, they must be open and honest about their objectives, what they hope to receive from the relationship, and how they aim to contribute.
+A mentee will not succeed with just anyone, which is why it is critical to match mentor and mentee based on their abilities, areas of expertise, experience, career goals, and expectations.

-Like Burns, we at MentorCloud believe that pairing mentees with the right mentors is fundamental to both effective mentorships and career success.
-The advantage that today’s rising leaders have over Burns is that they no longer have to seek out suitable mentors all on their own.
+Like Burns, we at MentorCloud believe that pairing mentees with the right mentors are fundamental to effective mentorships and career success.
+Today's rising leaders' advantage over Burns is that they no longer have to seek out suitable mentors all on their own.

-Mentees can now harness technology to access global networks like MentorCloud and tap into pools of expertise that were heretofore inaccessible.
-An organization cut off by a strict hierarchy of executives, managers, supervisors, and direct reports is suddenly transformed into an open system of communication and knowledge sharing.
-Likewise, entire divisions of employees are brought together in ways that were once rendered impossible by geographical boundaries.
+Mentees can now harness technology to access global networks like MentorCloud and tap into previously inaccessible pools of expertise.
+An organization cut off by a strict hierarchy of executives, managers, supervisors, and direct reports are suddenly transformed into an open communication and knowledge sharing system.
+Likewise, entire divisions of employees are brought together in ways that were once impossible by geographical boundaries.

-Burns learned the value of selecting the right mentors early on, and once she had the right support, she never looked back.
+Burns learned the value of selecting the right mentors early on, and once she had the proper support, she never looked back.
 Her success is a testament to the power of mentorship where it is most suited.
 Business professionals who see themselves as future leaders should take note and align themselves with the right mentors.
 You never know.
-You just might find yourself matched with a powerful leader like Ursula Burns.
+You might find yourself matched with an influential leader like Ursula Burns.